 The fair values of cash and cash equivalents, accounts receivable, short-term debt and accounts payable approximate their carrying values.
-At both December 31, 2019 and September 30, 2019, the fair value of long-term debt was \$7.6 billion, including public debt of \$7.4 billion, which was determined primarily using market quotes classified as Level 1 inputs within the ASC 820 fair value hierarchy and other long-term debt of \$0.2 billion, which was determined based on quoted market prices for similar instruments classified as Level 2 inputs within the ASC 820 fair value hierarchy.
+At June 30, 2020, the fair value of long-term debt was \$7.3 billion, including public debt of \$7.1 billion and other long-term debt of \$0.2 billion.
+At September 30, 2019, the fair value of long-term debt was \$7.6 billion, including public debt of \$7.4 billion and other long-term debt of \$0.2 billion.
+The fair value of public debt was determined primarily using market quotes which are classified as Level 1 inputs within the ASC 820 fair value hierarchy.
+The fair value of other long-term debt was determined using quoted market prices for similar instruments and are classified as Level 2 inputs within the ASC 820 fair value hierarchy.